 One of the problems IT managers face in terms of data variety is the ability to name newer data sets in a standardized manner.
 Currently, there must be constant attention paid to newer data elements and the nomenclature that refers to them.
 With a more standardized language to describe the variety of incoming data, it will be easier to prove ROI for big data tools that adequately address the issues of velocity and volume.

 When you talk about big data, the mention of analytics is usually not far behind.
 Analytics provide a way to make sense of all the data, putting it into an understandable form so that value can be derived from it.
 Without a way to analyze all the data you output and subsequently collect, the undertaking would be fairly useless.

 So, therein lies the biggest challenge for today’s enterprise IT managers: to be able to channel that data effectively in real-time – or at least as quickly as it can be realistically mined.
 Managed infrastructure-as-a-service (IaaS) and database-as-a-service (DaaS applications) may help to improve efficiencies in data collection and deliver the analytic one-two punch we are all looking for.

-If you are doing business in Arkansas and would like to learn more about how big data can strengthen your business, reach out to Business World today, or call us toll-free at 888-981-1230 to schedule a no-obligation consultation.
+If you are doing business in Arkansas and would like to learn more about how big data can strengthen your business, reach out to Business World today, or call us at 501-214-5482 to schedule a no-obligation consultation.